Sibo-Ding/ECO395M-ML-Homeworks/Project_Food/Report.md

 Hong Kong were too complicated and unpredictable to verify this hypothesis.
 Considering the feasibility, I decide to estimate and predict my life and food patterns in Austin.

+## Why predicting food patterns is important?
+At least to me?

 When recording meals, there are potential discrepancies and biases due to my discretion.
 For example, if I have a brunch (at 10:00) and an